Virtual keyboard: Haptic feedback

 Haptic feedback provides for tactile confirmation that a key has been successfully triggered i.e. the user hears and feels a "click" as a key is pressed.
-Utilising hysteresis, the feel of a physical key can be emulated to an even greater degree.
+Utilizing hysteresis, the feel of a physical key can be emulated to an even greater degree.
 In this case, there is an initial "click" that is heard and felt as the virtual key is pressed down, but then as finger pressure is reduced once the key is triggered, there is a further "unclick" sound and sensation as if a physical key is respringing back to its original unclicked state.
 This behaviour is explained in Aleks Oniszczak & Scott Mackenzie's 2004 paper "A Comparison of Two Input Methods for Keypads on Mobile Devices" which first introduced haptic feedback with hysteresis on a virtual keyboard.

 Special keyboard types

-Keyboards are needed in different digital areas.
-Not only smartphones need a virtual keyboards, also devices which create virtual worlds, for example virtual reality or augmented reality glasses, need to provide text input possibilities.
+Keyboards are needed in different digital areas. smartphones and devices that create virtual worlds, for example, virtual reality or augmented reality glasses, need to provide text input possibilities.

 Optical virtual keyboard

 An optical virtual keyboard was invented and patented by IBM engineers in 1992.
-It optically detects and analyses human hand and finger motions and interprets them as operations on a physically non-existent input device like a surface having painted keys.
-In that way it allows to emulate unlimited types of manually operated input devices such as a mouse or keyboard.
-All mechanical input units can be replaced by such virtual devices, optimized for the current application and for the user's physiology maintaining speed, simplicity and unambiguity of manual data input.
+It optically detects and analyses human hand and finger motions and interprets them as operations on a physically non-existent input device, such as a surface having painted keys.
+This allows it to emulate unlimited types of manually operated input devices including mouse or keyboard.
+All mechanical input units can be replaced by such virtual devices, optimized for the current application and for the user's physiology maintaining the speed, simplicity, and unambiguity of manual data input.

+One example of this technology is the "Selfie Type" - a keyboard technology for mobile phones made by Samsung Electronics.
+It was intended to use the front-facing camera (the selfie camera) to track the user's fingers, enabling the user to type on an "invisible keyboard" on a table or another surface in front of the phone.
+It was introduced at the Consumer Electronics Show 2020 and was expected to be launched in the same year but never did.

 Augmented reality keyboards

 The basic idea of a virtual keyboard in an augmented reality environment is to give the user a text input possibility.
-A common approach is to render a flat keyboard into the augmented reality, e.g. using the Unity TouchScreenKeyboard.
+A common approach is to render a flat keyboard into augmented reality, e.g. using the Unity TouchScreenKeyboard.
 The Microsoft HoloLens enables the user to point at letters on the keyboard by moving his head.

 Another approach was researched by the Korean KJIST U-VR Lab in 2003.
-Their suggestion was to use wearables to track the finger motion to replace a physical keyboards with virtual ones.
-They also tried to give an audiovisual feedback to the user, when a key got hit.
+Their suggestion was to use wearables to track the finger motion to replace a physical keyboard with virtual ones.
+They also tried to give audiovisual feedback to the user, when a key got hit.
 The basic idea was to give the user a more natural way to enter text, based on what he is used to.

 The Magic Leap 1 from Magic Leap implements a virtual keyboard with augmented reality.